BritishPandaChick/miss-jane-austen/wp-content/plugins/wp-retina-2x/readme.txt

 * Fix: Don't delete the full-size Retina if we re-generate.
 * Fix: Little issue with Ignore.
 * Update: Additional debugging.
-* Info: Please write a review for the plugin if you are happy with it.
-I am trying my best to make this plugin to work with every kind of WP install and system :)

 = 4.7.4 =
 * Update: Retina was moved into a new Meow Apps menu.
 The whole Meow Apps menu can be then hidden.
 For a nicer WP admin.
 The whole admin UI was updated.